Hitman666/ios-voip-push/README.md

 I bolded **native** for a reason in the sentence above.
 As you know, I'm a big fan of hybrid apps and [Ionic framework](http://ionicframework.com/) in particular.

 This post is a part of the recent task that I had to do to create the Cordova VoIP push plugin.
 To successfully complete that, I first made the native app and then the plugin, since (unfortunately) the plugin wasn't available.

-I'll update this post with a link to the Cordova plugin post once finished.